 If you aren’t a fan of heat, you can omit the chili pepper.

-Speaking of chili pepper, if you don’t have any on hand, try a pinch or so of red chili flakes
+Speaking of chili pepper, if you don’t have any on hand, try a pinch or so of crushed red pepper flakes.

 If using dried herbs, use ⅓ less.